I’m Aaron Matthies and I write all of the lessons, reviews, and articles on Guitar Gear Finder.

 A good starting point to get an idea of how useful these guides can be, read this guide on Guitar Amp Settings.
 The guide explains why so much you’ll read online about guitar amp presets is terrible advice and a waste of time.

-Whenever I get my hands on a piece of gear I give it a thorough workout then write a review on it.
+Whenever I get my hands on a piece of gear I give it a thorough workout and then write a review on it.
 I’ve read plenty of gear reviews in the past and know how to write a review that’s actually useful thanks to my experience as a guitar teacher.

 Most people find this site after looking for specific advice such as what guitar pedals Jimi Hendrix uses or how to adjust your guitar’s intonation.